DeNA/HandyRL/docs/custom_environment.md

         ...

     #
-    # Should be defined in all games except you implement original plays() function
+    # Should be defined in all games except you implement original step() function
     #
     def play(self, action, player):
         ...